simoncourtecuisse/PayMyBuddy/README.md

 - MySQL, Connector/J & Community Server

 ## Build
 Build application with the command `mvn clean install` for the back-end side and then with the command `npm run install` for the frond-end side.

-## Login to application
+## Try the application

-You can run the
+You can run the [Data Script](/resources/MySQL/DataTest.sql) to have some fake users so you can test all the features.

 ### Super user
-You can use user with username '_admin@paymybuddy.com_' and password '_admin123_' to connect as a super user with 'ADMIN' authorizations.
+You can use user with email '_admin@paymybuddy.com_' and password '_admin123_' to connect as a super user with 'ADMIN' authorizations.

+Otherwise you just have to register as a new user.

 ## Technology Stack
 Component         | Technology